The Best Poker Movie Scenes of All-Time

-Poker’s essence and intensity is difficult to capture.
-It’s subtleties are invisible to the naked eye.
+Poker’s essence and intensity are difficult to capture.
+Its subtleties are invisible to the naked eye.

-Most of the time, poker players sit around.
+In real life, most of the time, poker players sit around.
 They say nothing.
 They do nothing.
 There’s little or no action.
-The game can be mind-numbingly dull — not just to watch but to play.
+The game can be wickedly dull — not just to watch but to play.
 That’s not exactly the cinematic backdrop you want for a great movie.

 So, what makes a great poker scene?

 My view is that for a scene to work, it must convey what it feels like to sit at the table, or at least be in the room as an interested bystander.
 In essence, we must care.
 And as hands play out, they must reveal something significant about the players sitting in the game, and ultimately their fate.